SHUBHADEEPXT/Taskmaster-pro/# TaskMaster Pro - Complete DevOps REadme.txt

 # TaskMaster Pro - Complete DevOps Pipeline

+> **Note:** The main [README.md](./README.md) is the primary source of up-to-date project information.
+This file provides additional details and legacy documentation.
+Please refer to the main README for the latest setup and instructions.

 ## 🏗️ Project Overview
 TaskMaster Pro is a modern task management application showcasing a complete DevOps pipeline with local Kubernetes deployment, monitoring, and GitOps practices.